The evolution of the carbon Ranger 7.1.

-The Ranger Max Carbon ENEBE 7.2 takes advantage of the Ranger Max Carbon ENEBE 7.1.
-His program remains unchanged: A max of control.
+The Ranger Max Carbon ENEBE 7.2 takes the strengths of the Ranger Max Carbon ENEBE 7.1.
+His program thus remains unchanged: A maximum of control.

-His look already gives an indication.
-Racket round, it is mainly aimed at intermediate or advanced players seeking to play a defense game.
-It performs in its maneuverability: The advantage of playing with this type of racket is that it makes life easier.
-Beginner players can certainly evolve very quickly with this racket.
-But the price is still important for a beginner.
+Its look already gives an indication.
+Round racket, it is mainly aimed at intermediate or advanced players looking to practice a defense game.
+It performs in its handling: The advantage of playing with this type of racquet is that it makes life easier.
+Beginner players will certainly be able to progress very quickly with this racket.
+But the price remains important for a beginner player.
 Too bad, but we understand why when we see the materials and the quality of the racket.